-When responding to an https:// request, by default cOS Core sends a self-signed certificate which will not be initially recognized so it will be necessary to tell the browser to accept the certificate for this and future sessions.

-Different browsers handle this self-signed certificate in slightly different ways.
-In Microsoft Internet Explorer the following error message will be displayed in the browser window.
+When responding to the first https:// request in a browser session, cOS Core will send a self-signed certificate to the browser.
+All browsers will automatically flag this self-signed certificate as posing a potential security risk.
+In the latest Microsoft browser, the following error message will be displayed in the browser window.

-There is a problem with this website's security certificate.
+There's a problem with this website's security certificate